 David Andrews is our Youth & Community Worker at St. Andrew's.
 David is actually on staff at the church full-time as our Parish Assistant - but he is holding a number of different roles all at the same time, and 15 hours per week are dedicated to his Youth Work brief.
 David is also exploring the possibility of becoming a priest and, if he is selected for that by the Church of England, he will become our ordained Chaplain at MABS.
 David has been involved in various youth work roles over the last decade; particuarly in Secondary Schools working with marginalised young people, and also in Uniformed Organisations.
 David has an MA in Youth Work and is also qualified with a Level 4 Diploma in Therapeutic Counselling.
 Through MABS, David runs our Monday evening Youth Club - called Exodus - and also spends one day a week doing mentoring in Enfield Grammar School.

 Hannah Buller is our Apprentice Girls Worker.
 Hannah started with us at the beginning of September 2017 and is working 20 hours per week at MABS.
-She is on the Exodus team and is also part of the team that runs the Sunday Morning Youth Group and Sunday Evening Youth Fellowship.
-Hannah also works with Jo at the Single Parents Group and the Multiple Births Group.
+She is on the Exodus team and is also part of the team that runs the Sunday Morning Youth Groups (SAY and U;SAY). and Sunday Evening Youth Fellowship.

 Rob Barwood Symmons works at MABS for one day per week.
 Rob is a member of our congregation with real experience in running Christian Youth Groups across many years.
 He is currently researching a PhD in the area of Youth Culture and Evangelicalism.